MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks.md

 # Run Azure Quantum notebooks in a workspace

-Learn how to run Q# or Python in a Jupyter notebook directly in a workspace in Azure Azure.
+Learn how to run Q# or Python in a Jupyter notebook directly in a workspace in Azure Quantum.

 ## Prerequisites

 - An Azure subscription.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.
 - A Machine Learning workspace.
 See [Create an Azure Quantum workspace](how-to-create-workspace.md).
+- When Azure Quantum notebooks are used, [Cross-Origin Resource Sharing (CORS)](/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) in enabled on your linked [Azure Storage](/azure/storage/) account.
+If you do not want to enable CORS for your storage account, please do not visit the Jupyter Notebooks blade in the portal.
+If you have visited the blade previously and now no longer want to enable CORS, you can directly edit your storage account to remove any existing CORS rules.

 ## Create a new notebook